Kostadin Stoyanov

-Kostadin Stoyanov (Костадин Стоянов; born 2 May 1986) is a Bulgarian retired footballer who played as defender.
-Stoyanov is a central defender.
+Kostadin Stoyanov (Костадин Стоянов; born 2 May 1986) is a Bulgarian former professional footballer who played as defender.

 Career

 Stoyanov began his football career playing for Sliven, before joined Chernomorets Burgas.
 Stoyanov made his B PFG debut on 21 August 2004, in Chernomorets's 1–0 defeat to Vihren Sandanski.
 In the summer of 2005 he joined Zagorets Nova Zagora.

 In June 2007 he moved to OFC Sliven 2000.
 After a two good seasons in Sliven, on 24 June 2009, he signed a contract for 3 years with CSKA Sofia.
 He scored his first goal for the team on 20 September 2009 in the 2:0 win against Levski Sofia in The Eternal Derby of Bulgaria.

 He retired from football in 2013 due to serious injury.

 Two years later and after a special intervention, he came back from retirement with Vereya, but played with the second team most of the time.
 On 5 June 2016 Stoyanov scored 2 goals for Vereya II in the playoffs for V Group won by Vereya with 2-1.

 In the summer of 2016 he returned in the professional football by signing with Botev Plovdiv.
 But was released after just 3 games and he returned to play for his local amateur Vereya II.

 On 25 June 2017 he signed with Sozopol.
 After 11 matches with the team, he retired once again in the end of the year.